aeternity/hyperchains-whitepaper/staking.md

     - AB = TB - LB = 900 - 400 = 500 tokens.

 - **Adjusting Stake for Next Cycle**:
-  - Alice can now adjust her stake for the **next staking cycle** (epochs 14 to 16) during the Staking Epoch of that cycle.
+  - Alice can now adjust her stake for the **next staking cycle** (epochs 11 to 14) during the Staking Epoch of that cycle.
+ - She calls `adjustStake(-400)` this will not free up her available balance right away but in epoch 14.

 #### **Epochs 11 to 13**